 If you are considering an appeal to the Land Use Board of Appeals (LUBA) about a local land-use decision, Oregon Consensus may be able to help.
 We resolve land use disputes through informal mediation.
 One advantage of this informal approach is that parties can explore each other’s underlying concerns and decide together on a solution, as opposed to having a legal body decide based on legal issues alone.
 Mediation saves time and money.
 Mediators remain neutral and do not make decisions; they just help the parties reach their own decision.

-Contact us at (503) 725-8109 or email@example.com to discuss whether LUBA mediation might be right for you.
+Contact Oregon Consensus in the National Policy Consensus Center at (503) 725-9092 or firstname.lastname@example.org to discuss whether LUBA mediation might be right for you.
 Some questions we’ll explore include:

 - What local government took the land use action, and what action was it?

 - What are your concerns about the land use action?

 - What could be done differently to meet your underlying concerns?

 LUBA mediation benefits

 - Mediation saves time and expense by allowing parties to find solutions together.

 - Mediation focuses on the concerns and interests of the parties, whereas a formal LUBA appeal addresses legal issues only.

 - Mediation is voluntary, and only occurs if all parties agree to participate.

 - Mediation is neutral.
 The mediator helps all parties reach an acceptable solution, but does not make decisions.